Originally written by Vanessa Pike-Russell

-A hermit crab that is gravid (carrying eggs) will look like the drawing by Alcock, below.
-“A female crab attaches her eggs to the fine setae on her pleopods using a gluelike substance.”
+A hermit crab that is gravid (carrying eggs) will look like the image below from Felix Wang.
+“A female crab attaches her eggs to the fine setae on her pleopods using a glue like substance.”
 (Fox, S. 2000)

 Helfman (1997a) described the copulatory behaviour of B. latro from observation of a single event.
 Both male and female crabs were in intermolt phase during copulation.
 The male approaches the female slowly, clasps the dorsal meri of the chelipeds, and quickly moves forward to turn the female onto her back.
 Abdomens are extended, the male deposits the spermataphore, and the pair disengages.